wso2-extensions/identity-tools-cli/docs/cli-mode.md

     │── serverConfig.json
     └── toolConfig.json
 ```
-   It is recommended to place the ```configs``` folder inside local directory created to maintain the resource configuration files.
+   It is recommended to place the ```configs``` folder inside the local directory created to maintain the resource configuration files.

 Example local directory structure if multiple environments: dev, stage, prod exist:
    ```
    local directory
    │── configs